 To estimate the sample size for Study 1, we proceeded as follows.
 For each hypothesis we will test in the present RR as a replication of the original study, we estimated a sample size value from the results reported in Mathewson et al. (2009) (see Table 1).
 The final sample size (N=35) is the maximum number among the single estimations.
 Specifically, for each of the hypotheses, we considered half of the computed effect size (Cohen’s dz) from the original statistics and estimated the sample size through G*Power (ver 3.1.94; Erdfelder et al., 2009) as the number of participants needed to replicate the effect (if it exists) with 90% power and p < 0.02.
 For Study 2, no previous data are available to estimate a sample size; therefore, we decided to use the same sample size as for Study 1.
-Indeed, according to the null hypothesis (Hp b, as listed before), if temporal expectation plays no role in the phase-behavioural correlation, then we expect no difference in the phase-behavioural effects for Studies 1 and 2.
+Indeed, according to the null hypothesis (Hp b, as listed before), if pre-target temporal jitter plays no role in the phase-behavioural correlation, then we expect similar phase-behavioural effects for Studies 1 and 2.

 Stimuli and procedure: The experiment in both Studies 1 and 2 will consist of a masked visual detection task written in custom-made codes (see Table 3 for lab specifics).
-In each trial, participants will look at a black fixation cross presented at the center of the screen on a uniform grey background for 247 ms. After a 400 ms fixed delay (Study 1) or a variable delay (Study 2), a target can appear for 11.7 ms. The variable delay for Study 2 will be calculated as follows:
+Stimuli will be presented on a monitor with a refresh rate of 85 Hz as in the original study (alternatively, a refresh rate of 100 Hz will also be accepted).
+The timing of the experimental flow is reported here in ms and in the related number of frames according to a 100 Hz screen refresh rate, which is the most used (see Table 3).
+For the original timing, using an 85 Hz refresh screen rate, we refer the reader to the original manuscript (Mathewson et al., 2009).
+In each trial, participants will look at a black fixation cross presented at the center of the screen on a uniform grey background for 250 ms (25 frames).
+After a 400 ms fixed Inter-Stimulus Interval (ISI) (Study 1, 40 frames) or a variable ISI (Study 2), a target can appear for one frame (10 ms).
+The variable ISI for Study 2 will be calculated as follows:

 Delay = 400 ms +x

-Where x is a random delay extracted from an exponential distribution with a mean value 300λ=150 ms that can be described, for x>0
+Where x is a random delay extracted from an exponential distribution with a mean value of λ=150 ms that can be described as, for x>0

 fx=1λe-xλ